What are flooring underlays, do you need them, and are they all the same? We provide the answers in our beginner's guide to understanding underlays.

 Picking out your underlay can be just as important as your choice of flooring.
 While all underlays will offer protection and even out subfloor surfaces, some will have better benefits.
 For instance, one underlay could have more significant noise cancelling features than another, leading to fewer creaks, stamps and noise pollution!

-There are universal underlays that can be applied to most laminate, vinyl and wooden flooring options like the Timbertech Select Underlay.
+There are universal underlays that can be applied to most laminate, vinyl and wooden flooring options.
 However, it isn't always a one size fits all option when it comes to underlays, as some products require a specific product.
 An example of this is the Quickstep Livyn click vinyl flooring range, which has an underlay developed to be the perfect accompaniment for this collection.
 Finally, a good thing to keep in mind is that you will often find that you will need to use the manufacturers specified underlay to avoid voiding the flooring product.